CartoDB/dataservices-api/doc/API.md

 ### Overview
 ### Quickstart
 ### General concepts
+The Geocoder API offers geocoding services on top of the CartoDB SQL API by means of a set of geocoding functions.
+Each one of these functions is oriented to one kind of geocoding operation and it will return the corresponding geometry (a `polygon` or a `point`) according to the input information.

 #### Errors
 Errors will be described in the response of the geocoder request.
 An example is as follows: